Residential Solar for Pittsburgh Homes

 Homes with south-, east-, or west-facing roof surfaces often have strong solar potential, even with some variation in layout.

-Some residential solar systems are designed to fully replace a home’s electricity usage, while others cover a portion of it.
+Some residential solar systems are able to fully replace a home’s electricity usage.
+This is what we call 100% offset.
+Other system designs cover a portion of a homes average electricity use.
+This is what we call a partial offset.

 Both full and partial systems can provide meaningful long-term benefits depending on goals and constraints.